ronibandini/TheSoundMachine/README.md

 - powering the probe only while taking a reading
 - using a capacitive soil-moisture sensor
 - periodically recalibrating the system

 ---

-## Calibration

-Do not assume that the same analog values represent identical moisture levels across different:

-- soils
-- pots
-- sensors
-- plants

-Calibrate the system for the installation where it will be used.

----